The Starting Line

 - Subscribe to the site for notifications.

-- There is no penalty for dropping out prior to the art claim.
+- There is no penalty for dropping out unless you went through the art claims process.

 - See Author or Artist Q&A/Rules for detailed information about dropping out.

-- There is no penalty for dropping out prior to the art claim so it can’t hurt to sign up in case it all works out for you.
+- There is no penalty for dropping out so it can’t hurt to sign up in case it all works out for you.
 Penalties after the art claim are case by case depending on the situation.

 The Writing Phase